NAMI HelpLine

 It is essential to address this problem and ensure that those struggling within Indigenous and Native communities are getting the help they need.

-What Increases the Risk of Suicide?
+What Increases The Risk Of Suicide?

 The higher risk of suicide in Native communities is a complex issue and depends on many different factors including mental health conditions, substance use disorders, intergenerational trauma and community-wide socioeconomic disparities.
 It is also critical to recognize the interplay of these different factors.
 Individual-level poverty and limited access to healthy food and clean water, which are often the legacy of displacement and lack of investment, commonly lead to physical health conditions – compounding an individual’s risk of developing a mental health condition.